 It turns out, it didn’t matter.
 I was hooked!
 I’d found my calling.
 Within months I was at the National Museum of Ireland, getting my hands dirty with the dust of 3000 year old textiles.
 Soon after that, the Museum started forwarding enquires about Irish historical dress to me “because you know more about them than we do” quoth the curator at the time.

 In the intervening years, I’ve lectured on the subject of historical clothing in Ireland, England, the US and Australia.
 I’ve published articles on specific items of historic dress as well as how-to guides for reenactors.
 I’ve spent days in the basements and backrooms of museums, and months studying the technology that went into making clothing and trying to replicate it as best as I can.
 Unlike many costume historians who describe what clothing of a certain period looks like, I seek to understand how it is made.
 I do this by going the nth degree with my reconstructions so that I can truly understand the whys and wherefores of period clothing construction and how it is different from clothing production today.

 Founded in August 1997, Reconstructing History is one woman’s dream to bring information on historic clothing to the public and make this data available worldwide.
-During the past nine years, our method for achieving this goal has changed.
+During the past twenty years, our method for achieving this goal has changed.
 From selling replica clothing to sharing information on extant garments to writing instructions for beginners and posting dress diaries, Reconstructing History has grown and evolved.
-We hope with each change, we have helped more people understand historic clothing and able to reconstruct their own.
+We hope with each change we have helped more people understand historic clothing and become able to reconstruct their own.

 Reconstructing History exists first and foremost to study historical clothing.
 This is why we can guarantee the historical accuracy of all our products.
-Although produced modernly, our clothing and accoutrements are as period appropriate as possible and we wouldn’t sell them to you otherwise.
+Although produced modernly, our patterns are as period appropriate as possible and we wouldn’t sell them to you otherwise.